-Because occupations involving physical labor dominate the local economy, Pitts - Seville is generally considered to be a blue-collar town.
-64.63% of the Pitts - Seville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Pitts - Seville is a blue-collar town, with 64.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pitts - Seville is a town of construction workers and builders, farmers, fishers, or foresters, and professionals.
 There are especially a lot of people living in Pitts - Seville who work in farm management occupations (23.71%), management occupations (10.30%), and office and administrative support (6.37%).

 In addition, many people in Pitts - Seville have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.